zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-faq.md

-# Contoso Electronics Frequently Asked Questions
+# Contoso, Ltd. Frequently Asked Questions

 ## General Questions

-### What is Contoso Electronics' return policy?
+### What is Contoso, Ltd.' return policy?
-All products purchased directly from Contoso Electronics can be returned within 30 days of purchase for a full refund.
+All products purchased directly from Contoso, Ltd. can be returned within 30 days of purchase for a full refund.
 Products must be in original packaging with all accessories included.
 For products purchased from authorized retailers, please refer to their specific return policies.

 ### How can I check the status of my order?
 You can check your order status by visiting our website at orders.contosoelectronics.com and entering your order number and email address.
 Alternatively, you can contact our customer service team at 1-800-CONTOSO (266-8676).

-### Does Contoso Electronics ship internationally?
+### Does Contoso, Ltd. ship internationally?
-Yes, Contoso Electronics ships to over 100 countries worldwide.
+Yes, Contoso, Ltd. ships to over 100 countries worldwide.
 International shipping costs and delivery times vary by location.
 Import duties and taxes may apply depending on your country's regulations.

 ### How can I find an authorized Contoso retailer?
 You can find authorized Contoso retailers by using our store locator tool on our website.
 Authorized retailers are certified to sell genuine Contoso products and can offer official warranty service.